cmac994/meteo-krig/README.md

 This repository provides code and example visualizations of techniques used in the methodology of McNicholas and Mass (2021a; in review) and McNicholas and Mass (2021b; in prep).

-*McNicholas and Mass (2021a)*

 Multi-resolution kriging (LatticeKrig; Nychka et al., 2015) is used to generate 5-km gridded analyses of sea level pressure (altimeter), every 5-minutes.
 These analyses are generated using [MADIS](https://madis.ncep.noaa.gov/madis_sfc.shtml) pressure observations, which include pressure observations from [METARs](https://madis.ncep.noaa.gov/madis_metar.shtml) and [Mesonets](https://madis.ncep.noaa.gov/madis_mesonet.shtml).
 To account for the temporal variability of MADIS observation density/frequency, Kalman smoothing is performed.
 Kalman smoothing transforms geo-spatial pressure analyses, generated with LatticeKrig, into spatio-temporal pressure analyses that are consistent in both space and time.

 The code provided in this repository demonstrates this methodology, wherein pressure observations are analysed using LatticeKrig, smoothed using a Kalman Smoother, and band pass filtered to extract mesoscale pressure perturbations.
-In McNicholas and Mass (2020) this approach to pressure analyses is extended from MADIS pressure observations to smartphone pressure observations.
+In McNicholas and Mass (2021a; in review) this approach to pressure analyses is extended from MADIS pressure observations to smartphone pressure observations.
+McNicholas and Mass (2021b; in prep), this methodology is extended to MADIS temperature, moisture, and wind observations facilliting the analysis, tracking, and characterization of mesoscale pressure features.

 ### Setup